 Out of milk?
-Learn how to use everyday milk substitutes such as heavy cream, half and half, evaporated milk or other dairy products as a replacement in your baking recipe.
+Learn how to use everyday milk substitutes like heavy cream, half and half, and other products as replacements in your baking recipes.

-Whether you’re a bread baker or a cake maker, chances are milk is an essential ingredient in all your favorite recipes.
-It’s great for adding flavor and texture to your baked goods, but if the last of the milk was used up with today’s breakfast, don’t fear – there are plenty of ways you can fulfill the urge to bake using a milk substitute.
+Whether you’re a bread baker or a cake maker, chances are milk is an essential ingredient in your favorite recipes.
+It’s great for adding flavor and texture to a variety of baked goods, don’t fear if you’ve run out of milk.
+There are plenty of ways you can fulfill the urge to bake with these milk substitutes.

 As is the case with most ingredients, not all milk is created equal.
 Each has a different fat content and can impact the color, texture and flavor of your recipe.
-Therefore, when substituting whole milk in a recipe, it’s important to keep in mind the relative fat content of the milk substitute you’re using.
+Therefore, it’s important to keep in mind the relative fat content of the milk substitute you’re using.